thunderrabbit/barefoot_rob/content/events/2023/03/11cuddle-party-event-in-tokyo.en.md

 where I could get weekly hugs; suddenly a pandemic was announced and the men’s group moved online.

-Three years later, instead of starting a new men’s group in person, I’m starting a new group and new format for men and women.
+Three years later, instead of starting a new men’s group in person, I decided to focus on a format where I can offer more space for hugs so I enrolled in Cuddle Party's training program.

 [Cuddle Party](https://cuddleparty.com)
-is an organization in the US, facilitating events where people come together to engage in non-sexual touch and connection.
+is an organization in the US, facilitating events where people come together to connect in non-sexual touch and connection.

 Cuddle Party events emphasize consent and participants are encouraged to communicate their boundaries clearly.